Annapurna Base Camp Trek is one of the great walks of Nepal through the deep gorges drilled by the glaciers of Annapurna.

 Get landed at Kathmandu airport and greeted by the Happy Feet Mountaineers representative, and drive to your hotel in Thamel, which may take 20 to 40 minutes, depending on the traffic.
 The rest of the afternoon is free.

-Breakfast and a full day of visits to Kathmandu, starting with Pashupatinath Temple.
-A pagoda temple with gilt roofs, carved with silver doors dedicated to Lord Shiva, situated at the bank of the holy Bagmati River, and regarded as among the most sacred temples of the Hindu religion, Pashupatinath is the focus of pilgrimages culminating in the day of Shiva Ratri (the marriage anniversary of Lord Shiva and the goddess Parvati).
-Pashupati is also the cremation ground in the ghats (cremation group) along the bank of River Bagmati, where the recently deceased Hindus of the Valley are cremated.
+Breakfast at the hotel and drive to Pashupatinath Temple.
+A pagoda Hindu temple with gilt roofs, carved with silver doors dedicated to Lord Shiva, situated at the bank of the holy Bagmati River, and regarded as among the most sacred temples of the Hindu religion, Pashupatinath is the focus of pilgrimages culminating on the day of Shiva Ratri (the marriage anniversary of Lord Shiva and the goddess Parvati).
+Pashupati is also the cremation ground in the ghats (cremation group) along the bank of the River Bagmati, where the recently deceased Hindus of the Valley are cremated.

-After the visit, we take a 13 kilometres drive to Bhaktapur, east of Kathmandu.
-Its original name is Bhadgaon, or the village of Devotees, one of Kathmandu Valley’s living museums.
-Bhaktapur is filled with the 55-windowed Royal Palace, the Palace of the Kumari, the temple of Taleju, the temple of Pashupati, the main square of Taumadhi Tole, Nyatapola Temple (the most imposing the tallest such architecture in all of Nepal), the temple of Akash Bhairab (the second most important temple of Bhadgaon), the Dha Hateya and the Square of the Potters.
+Then take a 13-kilometre drive to Bhaktapur, east of Kathmandu.
+Its original name is Bhadgaon, or the village of Devotees, which is one of the living museums of Kathmandu Valley.
+Bhaktapur is filled with the 55-windowed Royal Palace, the Palace of the Kumari, the temple of Taleju, the temple of Pashupati, the main square of Taumadhi Tole, Nyatapola Temple (the most imposing and tallest such architecture in all of Nepal), the temple of Akash Bhairab (the second most important temple of Bhadgaon), the Dha Hateya and the Square of the Potters.
 UNESCO recognises Bhaktapur as a World Heritage Site.

-In the evening, visit the Boudhanath, the largest Buddhist shrine in South Asia.
+In the evening, visit the Boudhanath, the largest Buddhist shrine in the Kathmandu Valley.
 This ancient Chorten was built in the 5th century A.D. by King Manadeva.
-A series of three terraces lead up through water, fire and air segments to the pinnacle, symbolic of space and the highest spiritual attainment.
-The whole is surrounded by a circle of shops that form a small Tibet.
-Lord Buddha’s four pairs of eyes flash vividly into the cardinal directions, radiating the message of Mahayana Buddhism, known as Lamaism in Sikkim, Ladakh, Bhutan and Tibet.
+A series of three terraces leads up through water, fire and air segments to the pinnacle, symbolic of space and the highest spiritual attainment.
+The whole is surrounded by a circle of shops which form a small Tibet.
+Lord Buddha’s four pairs of eyes flash vividly in the cardinal directions, radiating the message of Mahayana Buddhism, known as Lamaism in Sikkim, Ladakh, Bhutan and Tibet.

 Breakfast and the rest of the day are leisure on your own.
 The Representative of Happy Feet Nepal will arrive at your hotel with transport three hours before your departure flight time.
 Get escorted from the hotel to the International Departure Terminal, see off formalities, and go through the immigration and departure.